THE SCREAM OF AN EAGLE – Book One

 A thousand miles of post-apocalyptic wasteland lies between her and the Blue River Ranch.
 Can one woman, alone, survive such a journey?
-If she does survive, what awaits her at the journey’s end?

 The world has changed.
 V-1 no longer threatens humanity.
 Or so it seems.